ankaAR/bestiario5e/_creatures/aldani-lobsterfolk.md

 ***Multiataque.*** The aldani makes two attacks with its claws.

 ***Garras.*** Mele Weapon Attack: +3 al ataque, alcance 5 pies (1.5 mts), un objetivo.
-Impacto: 5 (1d8 +1) slashing damage, and the target is grappled (escape DC 11).
+Impacto: 5 (1d8 +1) puntos de daño cortante, and the target is grappled (escape DC 11).
 The aldani has two claws, each of which can grapple only one target.